TM Hughes & Son Electrical are fully qualified Chelmsford electricians serving local homes and businesses.

 TM Hughes Electricians are available 24/7 for Electrical Emergencies in Chelmsford and the surrounding areas.

-Electrical emergencies range from inconvenient to dangerous and should always be left to professional electricians (like us) never attempt to do any electrical work on your own it’s dangerous and illegal.
+Emergency electrical issues range from inconvenient to dangerous and should always be left to professional electricians (like us) never attempt to do any electrical work on your own it’s dangerous and illegal.

 The first thing to do in the event of a power cut is to call your energy supplier who will confirm whether your lack of power is down to a power outage if the cause isn’t an outage it could be a problem with your electrical system.

 A buzzing or humming consumer unit is potentially dangerous and should be looked at immediately, and the constant tripping of fuses indicates a problem somewhere in the system.

 Whatever issues you have we can get an Electrician to you swiftly who will fix the problem and ensure everything is safe; our emergency services include fair rates and no call out charges.